open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

     ],
 }
 ```
+This sample trace output has three items, named "hey there!", "Hello-Salutations" and "Hello".
+Because each request's context has the same trace ID, all of the infornation can be tied together.
+This provides a trail through the requests' various routes, timestamps and other attributes.

 To understand how tracing in OpenTelemetry works, let's look at a list of
 components that will play a part in instrumenting our code: